nikhil-dce/3D-Scan-Alignment-Supervoxels-and-MI/README.md

-Supervoxel Scan Alignment
+# Scan Alignment using Mutual Information of supervoxels
-Work in progress..